Omaha Public Schools Forest Station Elementary

 Omaha Public Schools continues to expand and has seen steady growth over the past several years.
 The 3-story Forest Station Elementary features an array of bright colors, open spaces, and a name dedicated to its proximity to Fontenelle Forest and trains.

 The open and collaborative spaces allow students to see others while learning.
-Tables around the building are set in alcoves, and different lobby-like spaces are attached to hallways for easy access.
-The facility includes a 2-story commons area, gymnasium, library, music room, art room, administration area, faculty offices and learning stairs.
+Tables are set in alcoves around the building, and different lobby-like spaces are attached to hallways for easy access.
+The facility includes a two-story commons area, gymnasium, library, music room, art room, administration area, faculty offices, and learning stairs.

 PROJECT HIGHLIGHTS

-• Within the school, there is a small sensory room, which is adorned with glowing dimmed lighting, a swing, toys and audio to help students who are neurodivergent or have sensory needs to take a break from class.
+- Within the school, there is a small sensory room adorned with glowing dimmed lighting, a swing, toys, and audio to help students who are neurodivergent or have sensory needs take a break from class.

 Photography credit: Alan Jackson with Jackson Studios